 Once admitted to the program, students must select an Advisor before the end of their second semester.
 To do so, students contact a Department of Biology faculty member to discuss conducting thesis-level research in their lab.
 Once a student receives approval from a faculty member, that person becomes Advisor and informs the Graduate Coordinator to note this.
-Their main responsibilities include helping form committees, select courses, providing lab space and/or field sites and equipment, supervision, and acting as Thesis Committee Chair.
+Their main responsibilities include helping form committees, select courses, providing lab space and/or field sites and equipment, supervision, and acting as the Chair of the Thesis Committee.